TarunB-Git/CourseProject/README.md

 git commit -m "I operate in the shadows"
 ```

-Stay vigilant and proceed with caution.
+Stay vigilant and proceed with caution at all times.